-Age UK Enfield are working with Enfield Council to explore the potential for their building, the Parker Centre in Edmonton, North London, to offer the optimum environment for their future Dementia Hub.
+Age UK Enfield were working with Enfield Council to explore the potential for their building, the Parker Centre in Edmonton, North London, to offer the optimum environment for their future Dementia Hub.
 When Age UK Enfield approached us for advice and support, we identified a need to take a good look at the building from a design perspective.

 With the support of Glass-House Enabler Stephen Smith (architect with Wright&Wright Architects), the workshop explored the current use of the building, and brought together diverse perspectives including: Age UK staff that manage the building and run the care services; service users suffering from dementia and the carers who benefit from the current support services and activities; and an occupational therapist who supports the link between home-based care and support centres like this one.
 The workshop also engaged a representative from Enfield Council, who was keen to explore how they could work with Age UK to get the most of this council-owned property to support local people suffering from dementia and their families.

 Through discussion and a facilitated walkabout, we explored how the building is currently working, and what changes and improvements would better support a Dementia Hub.
 With a strong focus on the need for a building that feels welcoming and safe, that supports wellbeing and that caters for special needs, we identified some of the key issues and opportunities to use design to improve the quality and functionality of the spaces.
 We also began to explore how local connections and partnerships could help Age UK extend its reach and raise awareness about dementia in the UK today.